 When you are too sick to work

-Recent research from Canada Life Group Insurance revealed that almost a quarter (23%) of UK workers, that’s around seven million people, say they would only take time off work if they were hospitalised and had no other choice.
+Research from Canada Life Group Insurance revealed that almost a quarter (23%) of UK workers, that’s around seven million people, say they would only take time off work if they were hospitalised and had no other choice.

 Indicating a worrying attitude towards taking time off for sickness, the research shows that nine in ten UK workers say they’ve gone into work despite feeling ill, highlighting how crucial is it that workers know their rights when it comes to illness and sick pay.